Luana Patten: Career and later life

 At the age of three, Luana was a model and later was hired by Walt Disney.
 Patten made her first film appearance in the 1946 musical Song of the South with Bobby Driscoll.
 They also appeared together in Song of the Souths sister film So Dear to My Heart.

 In 1947, Luana appeared again, with Edgar Bergen, Charlie McCarthy, and Mortimer Snerd during the live action scenes in Fun and Fancy Free.
 She appeared with Bobby Driscoll in the Pecos Bill segment of Disney's Melody Time.
 When Patten came of age, she played Jody Weaver in Joe Dakota and Priscilla Lapham in Disney's 1957 Johnny Tremain.
 In 1958, Patten portrayed Elizabeth Buckley in the episode "Twelve Guns" of NBC's Cimarron City western television series.
 She and John Smith married on June 4, 1960, and divorced on December 4, 1964.

 In 1959, Patten played Abbie Fenton in the episode "Call Your Shot" of Wanted: Dead or Alive, starring Steve McQueen.
 In that same year, she played Betty in "The Exploding Book", season 7, episode 21 of The Adventures of Ozzie and Harriet that aired on March 4, 1959; and she played Ruth in "The Ruth Marshall Story" season 3, episode 13 of Wagon Train that aired on December 30, 1959.
 Patten also appeared as Natalie Garner in "The Hunter Malloy Story" season 2, episode 16 of Wagon Train that aired on January 21, 1959.
 In the 1960 Season 2, Episode 13 of Rawhide "Incident Of The Druid Curse", she played a dual role of sisters Maeve and Mona Lismore.
-In 1960, Patten played Libby Halstead in Vincente Minnelli's Home from the Hill.
+In 1960, Patten played Cathy, Rick's girlfriend, in "Rick's English Literature Class", season 8, episode 16 of The Adventures of Ozzie and Harriet and Libby Halstead in Vincente Minnelli's Home from the Hill.
 In 1966, she played saloon girl Lorna Medford in the episode "Credit for a Kill" of Bonanza.
 In 1966, Patten had a small part as Nora White, the new bride of Whitey in Follow Me, Boys!.
 She also appeared in A Thunder of Drums, and the Rawhide episode "Incident of the Druid Curse" on CBS.
 That year Patten also appeared on Perry Mason as defendant Cynthia Perkins in "The Case of the Scarlet Scandal".
 She also played Mindy McGurney in the television series F Troop, as the daughter of a candidate for mayor, season 2, episode 8, "The Ballot of Corporal Agarn" that aired on October 27, 1966.
 Patten appeared as various characters in three episodes of Dragnet between 1967 and 1970.
 She appeared in the Adam-12 "Log 94: Vengeance" that aired March 7, 1970.
 Patten then retired from the film and television industry except for a brief cameo in the 1988 film Grotesque.